SpaceTeam/pnid_houbolt/README.md

 The building blocks are defined as a list of JSON key value pairs, where the `type` value defines which other keys to expect (Important to note: This "type" is not the same "type" as described in the [nomenclature](#nomenclature)!)
 Possible types:
-* `display` - Used to simply display a value without any option for interaction.
+* `display` - Used to simply display data without any option for interaction.
 * `input` - Used to create an input for a variable.
-* `checkbox` - Display a checkbox.
-* `slider` - Display a slider.
-* `textEntry` - A free-form text entry.
-NOT IMPLEMENTED YET

 All types use `variable` as a "sub-key" which defines which variable to display/affect.
 The "default" value should be `value` which is translated to the *value reference* of the element that the popup is opened at (or the action reference if one is set).
 Should allow for customizing to show several different values in one popup such as computed values. *WIP: Different variables don't actually work yet, has to be implemented properly first (maybe after the popup refactor.
 Or consider if it's even needed because right now there's only fringe usecases at best).*